-In this second step you have precisely and clearly understood what you have to do for solving the puzzle.
+At this stage, you have precisely and clearly understood what you have to do for solving the puzzle.

 Third step: Strategic solution by End state analysis approach

-We have explained the use of this approach while solving an important 5 square puzzle earlier.
+We have explained the use of this approach while solving an important 5 square to 4 square puzzle earlier.
 For the current puzzle, let us briefly go through how to use this strategic approach and solve the puzzle easily and quickly.